ajaypokharel/ai-powered-notes/README.md

-# ai-powered-notes
-AI Powered lecture notes
+# AI Powered Notes

+*Note: Work in progress*

+#### Speech-to-Text: Converts audio stream into transcript using OpenAi's Wishper model

+#### Youtube-to-Audio: Converts YouTube Videos into audio stream using libraries such as pydub and pytube